brittni-and-the-polar-bear/generative-art-project-template/README.md

 # generative-art-project-template

-Copyright (c) 2023 brittni and the polar bear

 A template for new brittni and the polar bear generative art projects using TypeScript with p5.js

 ## LICENSE Information